 Odd as it seems, recon was actually regarded as good duty by a certain type.
 You operated independently, under very general instructions.
 You were basically on your own, making your own decisions, living by your wits.
 But what the job lacked in regimentation, it more than made up for in danger, because the enemy had an unfortunate habit of showing up rather unexpectedly.
 In recon you never engaged except in self-defense, but in a surprise situation, instincts take over, and he who was quickest on the trigger usually prevailed.
-My grandfather’s squads, careful and alert always, were also lethal in the occasional pinch and never lost a single man, a claim the other side could not make.
+My grandfather’s squads, careful and alert always, were also lethal in the occasional pinch and never lost a single man, a claim the other side could not honestly make.

-Amazingly, despite dozens of close scrapes, my grandfather made it through more than three years of combat without suffering a single wound.
+Amazingly, despite dozens of close scrapes, harry Burleigh made it through more than three years of combat without suffering a single wound.
 A single physical wound, that is.
 The stress of constantly being in danger took a toll, though.
 By war’s end this man of sturdy frame and greater than average height was a walking skeleton weighing a mere 115 pounds.

 The Long Shadow of War

 Although my grandfather would not talk about it–men of that era did not speak of personal things–an extraordinary, indescribably intense bond forms between men who have served together in combat, as if in compensation for having to endure its horrors.
 The bond endures forever, undiminished by time or distance, surviving, sometimes, even death itself.
 I remember once being present when my grandfather received a phone call informing him that a comrade had died.
 His voice was so calm and matter-of-fact as he absorbed the news that it left me cold.
 He told me later, though, that he had known in a flash as he reached for the receiver exactly who had died and how it had happened.